Setting up a new WordPress Project with Docker

 mysql-data:

 We will skip explaining the terms that were covered in the WordPress service.
 Here we also specify an environment variable: MYSQL_ROOT_PASSWORD.
 The value of MYSQL_ROOT_PASSWORD is used as a password for the root user.
 Next, we specify a volume to use to hold the data.
 Docker containers are designed to be stateless, which means they neither read nor store information about their state from one session to the next.
-So if we bring down/destroy our docker setup we lose all information we collected in that session.
+So if we bring down/destroy our docker setup we lose all the information we collected in that session.
 In the case of a database, we do not want to lose the information in the database.
-Named volumes as we have defined in the MySQL service instructs docker to persist the data from the container unto the host machine.
+Named volumes as we have defined in the MySQL service instruct docker to persist the data from the container to the host machine.
 In the above snippet, we are telling Docker to persist data from the container’s /var/lib/mysql directory to our host machine.
 We do not have to specify the actual location on our host machine where this data should be persisted.
 We only identify the volume by giving it a name.
 This way, we can have multiple containers share the same persistent volume.

 Making our plugin directory available on Docker